Jonny Kim

+Born in Los Angeles to South Korean immigrants, Kim enlisted in the Navy in 2002.
+He joined SEAL Team 3 and participated in over 100 combat missions in the Middle East as a combat medic, sniper, navigator, and point man.
+He has earned a Silver Star and Bronze Star with Combat "V" for (Valor), and achieved the rank of lieutenant commander.
+While a sailor, Kim also earned a Bachelor of Mathematics (summa cum laude) from the University of San Diego, and a Doctor of Medicine (MD) from Harvard Medical School.
+Kim is also a Aerospace Medicine Dual Designator (AMDD); since its inception during World War I, only 79 individuals have earned the dual designation of both a physician and a naval aviator in the US Navy.
+In 2017, Kim was selected to join NASA Astronaut Group 22.
+He launched with Expedition 72/73 to the International Space Station on 8 April 2025.

 Personal life and education

 Jonathan Yong Kim was born on 5 February 1984 in Los Angeles, California.
 His parents emigrated from South Korea to the United States in the early 1980s, and his father had scarcely completed a high-school education.
 The family opened a liquor store in South Los Angeles, and his mother worked as a substitute elementary school teacher while raising Kim and his younger brother.
 In a 2018 interview with Annals of Emergency Medicine, Kim described himself as "the epitome of that quiet kid who just lacked complete self-confidence."
 In 2020, The Chosun Ilbo reported that the adolescent Kim had been the victim of domestic violence at the hands of his father; in February 2002, after threatening his family with a gun, Kim's father was shot to death in his attic by police.

-At Santa Monica High School, Kim received high grades in his classes, including several Advanced Placements, while participating in swimming and water polo; he graduated in 2002.
-Kim received a Bachelor of Arts, summa cum laude, in mathematics from the University of San Diego in 2012, and a Doctor of Medicine from Harvard Medical School in 2016.
+Kim graduated from Santa Monica High School in 2002 where he received high grades in his classes, including several Advanced Placements, while participating in swimming and water polo.
+While a member of the Navy, Kim received a Bachelor of Arts, summa cum laude, in mathematics from the University of San Diego in 2012, and a Doctor of Medicine from Harvard Medical School in 2016.
 Kim was a Pat Tillman Foundation "Tillman Scholar" selectee.
 In 2017, Kim completed his medical internship in emergency medicine at Massachusetts General Hospital and Brigham and Women's Hospital.